louketo/louketo-proxy/README.md

    --hostnames value                         list of hostnames the service will respond to --store-url value                         url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file
-   --encryption-key value                    encryption key used to encryption the session state [$PROXY_ENCRYPTION_KEY] --no-redirects                            do not have back redirects when no authentication is present, 401 them (default: false)
+   --encryption-key value                    encryption key used to encryption the session state [$PROXY_ENCRYPTION_KEY] --invalid-auth-redirects-with-303         use HTTP 303 redirects instead of 307 for invalid auth tokens (default: false) --no-redirects                            do not have back redirects when no authentication is present, 401 them (default: false)
    --skip-token-verification                 TESTING ONLY; bypass token verification, only expiration and roles enforced (default: false)
    --upstream-keepalives                     enables or disables the keepalive connections for upstream endpoint (default: true)